 While writing MBA essays related to personal and professional experiences, what you choose to write is as important as how you present the facts.
-Nupur Gupta shares another post with MBA Crystal Ball readers on how to write MBA essays for the best business schools.
+Nupur Gupta shares tips on how to write MBA essays for the best business schools.
 This time it’s all about experiences that have had a deep impact on you, as a person and a professional.

 How different schools ask the same question?

 Columbia Business School: Describe a life experience that has shaped you.
 The goal of this essay is to get a sense of who you are, rather than what you have achieved professionally.
 (500 words)

 Chicago Booth MBA: At Chicago Booth, we believe each individual has his or her own leadership style.
 How has your family, culture, and/or environment influenced you as a leader?
 (750 words)

 On the face of it, the above questions may not seem very similar.
 However, on deeper introspection, one will realize that they essentially aim to get to the bottom of the same question i.e. What experiences have shaped who you are?